10 Reasons Why Hens Stop Laying Eggs

 Watch out for biofilm.
 Biofilm is the algae build-up that can be found in drinkers that have been left outside or in the sunshine for any length of time.
 Biofilm can build up and create harmful pollutants in the water or make it un-palatable for chickens.
 Washing the drinkers every day can help remove any biofilm that starts to build up.

 Now, for types of water.
 While there aren’t necessarily ‘types’ water, water from different sources can have different chemical make-ups.
 Some chemical make-ups can cause a decrease in laying.
 My first year of chicken keeping I learned to never fill my flock’s water drinkers with water from a hose.
-Something about the lining of the hose gets into the water and causes hens not to lay well.
+Something about the lining in the hose I was using contaminated the water and caused my hens not to lay well.

 #10.
 Broodiness